 - Read out loud on video calls: Most video platforms let you share your screen or show picture books as you read.

-- Use story apps like Caribu or Epic!
+- Use age-appropriate story apps like Caribu or Epic!
 These digital apps allow co-reading with pictures, voices, and even games inside the app.

 - Record yourself reading favorite stories: Send the audio so your child can play it at bedtime, even if you can’t call.